tonyfu97/VisualAlgo/docs/pages/feature-extraction.md

 #### Example Usage

-In this example, the `Canny` class is used to apply the Canny edge detection algorithm to a series of images.
-The images are first loaded and normalized.
-The `apply` function of the `Canny` class is then called with each image as argument, and the resulting edge-detected images are saved to files.
-The detected edges are then compared with expected results to ensure the edge detection is correct.
+In this example, the `Canny` class is used to apply the Canny edge detection algorithm to a cat image.

 ```cpp
 #include "helpers/Matrix.hpp"